mogorman/papyrus/readme.md

 made cuts and mostly reassembled.
 I need to cut metal and program the mcu finished all mechanical parts nad put chasis back on printer.
-I need to test electrical and then install mcu to drive printer. then im ready for test prints
+I need to test electrical and then install mcu to drive printer. then im ready for test prints. wired in electonics turned on printer verified it wasnt broken.